CONFESSIONS OF A CANCER PATIENT

 That’s it.
 Really, that is the game.
 So simple, yet so effective.

 A common question when introducing the two-minute game in workshops is, “what happens if someone asks for something you don’t want to do?”
-Say “no-thank you” with a smile and discuss an alternative (such as touching the chest or back rather than genitals).
+Say “no-thank you” with a smile and discuss an alternative (such as touching the back rather than the chest).
 It’s okay.
 Wait, it’s more than okay, it’s wonderful to say ‘no’.
 Saying what we don’t want is equally (maybe more) important as saying what we do.

 Still not sure?
 Here’s some reasons why this game can be great;